Zimerzel/README-Fabricator/Develop/README.md

   * [Questions](questions)

   # Installation
-  These dependencies must be installed for the application to work properly, .
+  These dependencies must be installed for the application to work properly, install inquirer.

   # Usage
-  To use this app, wa.
+  To use this app, use at your own risk.

   # License

   <br />
-  This application is licensed under the Apache license.
+  This application is licensed under the MIT license.

   # Contributiors:
-  aw
+  Zach Imerzel

   # Testing
-  The following is needed to run the test: aw
+  The following is needed to run the test: test it

   # Questions
-  If you have any questions concerning this repo, please email a or through my Github profile: https://github.com/a/.
+  If you have any questions concerning this repo, please email zach@gmail.com or through my Github profile: https://github.com/Zimerzel/myProject.